svalencia014/schoolBot/readme.md

 * Linux & Mac:  `./setup.sh`
 * Windows: `Coming soon`

-4. Edit the last line of bot.js with your discord token ([discord.com/developers](https://discord.com/developers)) `line 36, client.login("your token here");`
+4. Edit the last line of bot.js with your discord token ([discord.com/developers](https://discord.com/developers))<br>
+`line 36, client.login("your token here");`

-5. Sign up for a sendgrid account and input your api token in /commands/verify.js(Found on the integration page, where you send your first email)
+5. Sign up for a sendgrid account and input your api token in /commands/verify.js(Found on the integration page, where you send your first email) <br>
 `line 3, sgMail.setApiKey('Your api key here');`

-6. Skim through verify.js and look for any "Discord name here" or "your email" and replace them accordingly `lines 18, 27, 51, 55, 58, 116, and 120`
+6. Skim through verify.js and look for any "Discord name here" or "your email" and replace them accordingly <br>
+`lines 18, 27, 51, 55, 58, 116, and 120`

-7. Run with node
+7. Run with node <br>
 `node .`

 ### Other Info